 Thursday, March 16, 2017

 OTTAWA – Today, Democracy Watch and the PIPE UP Network applied to the B.C.
 Supreme Court for an order requiring the B.C.
-Liberal Party to disclose all the fundraising activities Kinder Morgan and pipeline-connected companies were involved in during the past five years with Premier Christy Clark, Environment Minister Mary Polak and Natural Gas Development Minister Rich Coleman from deciding the pipeline approval.
+Liberal Party to disclose all the fundraising activities Kinder Morgan and pipeline-connected companies were involved in during the past five years with the Party, activities that create an appearance of a conflict of interest that would prohibit Premier Christy Clark, Environment Minister Mary Polak and Natural Gas Development Minister Rich Coleman from deciding the pipeline approval.